UniqueNetwork/marketplace-docker/README.md

 >  * git
 >  * Google Chrome Browser

-## Step 1 - Create Escrow Account
+## Step 1 - Create An Escrow Account

-An escrow account is a substate address that manages the NFT and Kusama tokens put up for sale.
+An escrow account is a substrate address that manages the NFT and Kusama tokens put up for sale.
-The easiest way to create an address is to use the extension [https://polkadot.js.org/extension/](https://polkadot.js.org/extension/).
-During the creation of the address, you will get 12-word mnemonic seed phrase, further called `ESCROW_SEED`.
+The easiest way to create such an address is to use the browser wallet extension available at [https://polkadot.js.org/extension/](https://polkadot.js.org/extension/).
+During the creation of the address, you will be provided with a 12-word mnemonic seed phrase, further referred to in the text as `ESCROW_SEED`.
-> :warning: Do not share it with anybody because this phrase is all that’s needed to get access to the money and NFTs that are stored on this account.
+> :warning: Do not share the mnemonic phrase with anybody as this phrase is all that’s needed for someone to obtain access to the funds and NFTs that are stored on this account.

+> :warning: Note down the address of the newly created account.
+It will be used in the upcoming steps and will be referred to as the `ESCROW_ADDRESS`.

 ### Start Configuring

-From inside the root directory create `.env` and copy the content of the `.env.sample` there.
-Set `ESCROW_SEED` to the corresponding variable inside `.env`.
+From within the root directory create a fresh `.env` file and copy the entire contents of the `.env.sample` into it.
+Set the corresponding variable in the `.env` file to the `ESCROW_SEED` phrase we obtained above.

 ## Step 2 - Get QTZ

-In order to get the marketplace running, your escrow address need some QTZ tokens.
-The minimum amount for launching marketplace is around 80 QTZ, but if you going to run it in production now, it will be better to get more QTZ in advance – 1000 should be ok.
-Now you can buy them on [MEXC Global](https://www.mexc.com/exchange/QTZ_USDT).
+In order to get the marketplace running, the escrow address needs some QTZ tokens to be deposited into it.
+The minimum amount for launching a marketplace is around 80 QTZ.
+For a production setup, however, consider obtaining a bit more QTZ in advance – 1000 should cover all foreseeable expenses.
+At the time of writing of this tutorial QTZ can be obtained on the [MEXC Global](https://www.mexc.com/exchange/QTZ_USDT) exchange.

-## Step 3 - Deploy Marketplace Smart Contract
+## Step 3 - Deploy A Marketplace Smart Contract

-There are two ways to put a token up for sale – at a fixed price and through an auction.
-All fixed price asks go throw special smart contract, which you can explore inside `unique-marketplace-api` project on github - https://github.com/UniqueNetwork/unique-marketplace-api/tree/release/v1.0/blockchain.
+There are two ways to put a token up for sale – at a fixed price or through an auction.
+All fixed price asks get handled via a special smart contract which can be  explored in the `unique-marketplace-api` project on github - https://github.com/UniqueNetwork/unique-marketplace-api/tree/release/v1.0/blockchain.

-We also provide a special utility that is the easiest way to deploy your smart contract.
-In order to use it you should have QTZ on your escrow account.
-The following script will create the ethereum address, deploy smart contract, set the ethereum calls sponsor, and send him some QTZ:
+A special utility is provided that is by far the easiest way to deploy a smart contract.
+Take note, there will need to be some QTZ in the escrow account to ensure a successful execution of the utility.
+The following script runs this utility and will create the ethereum address, deploy the smart contract, set the ethereum calls sponsor, and send it some QTZ:

 ```
 docker-compose up -d backend
 docker exec backend node dist/cli.js playground deploy_contract
 ```

-After a short interval you should get an operational summary output in the terminal:
+After a short interval an operational summary will be output to the terminal:

 ```
 ...